Inexika/Inexika-Custom-Controls/README.md

 #Inexika Custom Controls

+##IXPickerOverlayView

-* IXPickerOverlayView -- a UIView subclass that customizes the appearance of UIPickerView and UIDatePicker views.
+IXPickerOverlayView -- a UIView subclass that customizes the appearance of UIPickerView and UIDatePicker views.

 Before applying IXPickerOverlayView: